cartd1984/bitcoin-python/README.md

 After returning the data, I graphed it as a scatterplot to measure the relationship.
 I have had trouble getting the graph to accurate order the volume of transactions.

 The packages I used to answer this question are as follows: sqlite3, pandas, numpy, and matplotlib.

+While I had difficulties getting my volume data to sort correctly, I would conclude that there is a weak correlation at best between a large fluctuation in price and volume traded.